-To help young people from marginalised backgrounds get good jobs, we need to better understand and improve the way the youth employment “system” works.
-To do this, we need to collaborate with practitioners and employers, community representative and local leaders, social services, educators, careers advisors, research bodies and local and central government.
-Together, we want to understand:
+To help young people from marginalised backgrounds access good work, we need to better understand and improve the way the youth employment “system” works.

-If you haven’t used a system map before, please read this presentation for tips.
+If you haven’t used a system map before, please read below.

 The map is made up of causal loops.
 These loops tell us a story about a part of the youth employment system.
 They and connect factors and identify the relationships between the factors – that is, what the consequence of an increase or decrease in one factor might be on the other.